 I’m not referencing the British Netflix series.
-I’m talking about a kid that is in between two contrasting conditions.
+I’m talking about a kid who is in between two contrasting conditions.
 Being too old for playgrounds yet too small for solo bike rides, a child can feel like their life is over.
-Okay, that is dramatic, but so is my daughter.
-In regards to Six Flags specifically, an in-betweener is an opinionated child that claims they are too big for the small rides and too small for the big rides.
+Okay, that’s dramatic, but so is my daughter.
+In regard to Six Flags specifically, an in-betweener is an opinionated child who claims they are too big for the small rides and too small for the big rides.
 In my case, this is also code for, “Mom, I would rather play on my iPad than leave the house.”
-If you too have an in-betweener, you will benefit from my guide that can also be applied to other family adventures.
+If you too have an in-betweener, you will benefit from my guide (that can also be applied to other family adventures).

 Six Flags Over Texas: Guide for In-betweeners